KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

 ### 2.2 MVCR Modes of Conformance

 The term 'minimum' in the MVCR refers to the least amount of data required to make a consent receipt;  open, explicit and compliant consent record viable for a number of different contexts, defined by:
-* A) MINIMUM MVCR - Defned by the PI Controller, implied and self-asserted
+* A) MVCR - Defned by the PI Controller, implied and self-asserted
 * B) Explicit MVCR -  is  in reference to  ISO 29100 Framework section 4, defined by being a machine readable Explicit consent
 * C) Compliant MVCR - Explicit consent mapped to notice and consent regulatory requirements and privacy controls; Typically Trust frameworks and trust network operators

-The receipt has the Consent Type field in which the scope can be defined as 'MINIMUM MVCR (Implied)' 'Explicit', 'Compliant' , Consent Type.
+The receipt has the Consent Type field in which the scope can be defined as ' MVCR (or Implied MVCR)' 'Explicit MVCR', 'Compliant MVCR' , Consent Type.

-MINIMUM MVCR is intended to map to all legacy types of implied or expressed consent and has no compliance claims besides proof of consent.
+ MVCR is used to create implied consent record reciepts.
+The MVCR  has no compliance claims besides proof of consent.
 Providing flexibility for implementation and adoption without the burden of legal compliance obligations for the implementor. (see conformance table) A consent type can be created as a profile and externally reference trust frameworks.  i.e. UST Defined Consent Type

-For the MINIMUM MVCR ONLY goto section 6.2.
-MINIMUM MVCR CONFORMANCE, GUIDEANCE & EXAMPLE
+For the  MVCR ONLY goto section 6.2.2  MVCR (alice & bob) CONFORMANCE, GUIDEANCE & EXAMPLE

-(Editors Note: v0.8 has  discussed and is close to a consensus for MINIMUM MVCR, which has been the focus of the consent receipt generator (http://api.consentreceipt.org) and the testing for drafting this v0.8.  (put in URL of Kantara demo - here )
+(Editors Note: v0.8 has been discussed and is close to a consensus for MVCR for general online use.  , which has been the focus of the consent receipt generator (http://api.consentreceipt.org) and the testing for drafting this v0.8.  (put in URL of Kantara demo - here )

  v0.8 (this draft) meets the requirement of providing a Minimum MVCR, but also the specification for the maximum MVCR.
 I,e.
 The most explicit a consent receipt could be.